Donald Trump punches CNN in a juvenile tweet

 Some other Republicans suggested that there was an overreaction to the video.

-Ben Ferguson, a conservative talk show host and CNN commentator, said he thought Trump's WWE tweet was one of the more "humorous moments" of the president's feud with the media.
+Ben Ferguson, a conservative talk show host and CNN commentator, said he thought Trump's WWE tweet was one of the more "humorous moments" of the president's never-ending feud with the media.

 "I don't think it incites violence," Ferguson said on "Reliable Sources."
 "He's trying to make it abundantly clear that there are people in the media who have made it their personal mission and their job to destroy this president."